James Watt: Early life and education

 James Watt was born on 19 January 1736 in Greenock, Renfrewshire, the eldest of the five surviving children of Agnes Muirhead (1703–1755) and James Watt (1698–1782).
+Watt was baptised on 25 January 1736 at Old West Kirk, in Greenock.
 His mother came from a distinguished family, was well educated and said to be of forceful character, while his father was a shipwright, ship owner and contractor, and served as the Greenock's chief baillie in 1751.
 The Watt family's wealth came in part from Watt's father's trading in slaves and slave-produced goods.

 Watt's parents were Presbyterians and strong Covenanters, but despite his religious upbringing he later became a deist.
 Watt's grandfather, Thomas Watt (1642–1734), was a teacher of mathematics, surveying and navigation and baillie to the Baron of Cartsburn.

 Initially, Watt was educated at home by his mother, later going on to attend Greenock Grammar School.
 There he exhibited an aptitude for mathematics, while Latin and Greek failed to interest him.

 Watt is said to have suffered prolonged bouts of ill-health as a child and from frequent headaches all his life.

 After leaving school, Watt worked in the workshops of his father's businesses, demonstrating considerable dexterity and skill in creating engineering models.
 After his father suffered unsuccessful business ventures, Watt left Greenock to seek employment in Glasgow as a mathematical instrument maker.

 When he was 18, Watt's mother died and his father's health began to fail.
 Watt travelled to London and was able to obtain a period of training as an instrument maker for a year (1755–56), then returned to Scotland, settling in the major commercial city of Glasgow, intent on setting up his own instrument-making business.
 He was still very young and, having not had a full apprenticeship, did not have the usual connections via a former master to establish himself as a journeyman instrument maker.